AElfProject/AElf/docs-sphinx/reference/acs/acs9.md

 ## Test

-Since part of the profits from the ACS9 contract transfer to the Token contract and the other transfer to the dividend pool, a TokenHolder Stub and a contract implementing ACS10 Stub are required in the test.
+Since part of the profits from the ACS9 contract transfer to the ``Token contract`` and the other transfer to the dividend pool, a ``TokenHolder`` Stub and a contract implementing ACS10 Stub are required in the test.
 Accordingly, the contracts that implements ACS9 or ACS10 need to be deployed.
-Before the test begins, the contract implementing ACS9 can be initialized by interface IContractInitializationProvider, and sets the dividend pool's name to the other contract's name:
+Before the test begins, the contract implementing ACS9 can be initialized by interface ``IContractInitializationProvider``, and sets the dividend pool's name to the other contract's name:

 ```c#
 public class ACS9DemoContractInitializationProvider : IContractInitializationProvider